anthonydelgado/twilio-sms-bot-coding-challenge/README.md

 # Twitter Bot Coding Challenge

-Using Node.JS create a Twitter bot that replies to @mentions with a tweet containing a related gif from the Giphy Search API.
+Your mission should you choose to accept it is to create a Twitter bot using Node.JS that replies to @mentions with a tweet containing a related gif from the Giphy Search API.

 For example, if you were to tweet "@twitterbot pizza" the bot would reply with something like this: